Our Story

 The Dog That Started It All

-My first dog, one that was all my own, was Lassie.
-I loved the show, so, naturally, I named my first dog Lassie.
-Guests would always roll their eyes when we’d call over Lassie and this chunky little Basset Hound would come waddling in, tail wagging.
-She was with me through it all, passing on when my first son was nine months old.
+My first dog, one that was all my own, was my precious Lassie.
+She was named after my first childhood hero, Lassie, from the popular show.
+At 5 years old, this all made complete sense to me, and my Lassie was just as beautiful as the Collie on TV.
+Guests would always roll their eyes when we’d call over Lassie and this chunky little Basset Hound puppy would come waddling in, tail wagging.
+My mom always stood behind my name decision, after all, “it means girl”, as she would say.
+Lassie was with me through it all, passing on when my first son was nine months old.
 As much as I loved her, Lassie suffered from epilepsy.
 When she was scared, she would slip into a seizure.
 It was heartbreaking and I remember as a child thinking that she was dying every time she had a seizure.
 She was my best friend and it was so scary worrying I’d lose her.
 Noticing it seemed to occur when Lassie was overly stressed, I felt this large responsibility to cultivate an environment where she felt safe and secure.
 While it helped, it was a large weight to carry.

 Lessons in Breeding